 More than 250 UI3 affiliates represent every college and more than 80 departments and units.
 The informatics interests of the affiliates span a wide spectrum of areas, from health informatics to digital humanities.
 Extensive support services are organized around facilitation, data services, analysis and visualization, and research application functions.

-Informatics is deeply interwoven with the fabric of 21st century society, touching our social interactions and communications, work and business processes, creative expression and recreation, and research and discovery.
-In addition to being a key intellectual topic in its own right, informatics is a broad enabler of research, education and engagement, impacting almost every area of the University of Iowa.
-An Informatics Task Force was organized in the spring of 2013 with the charge of developing a comprehensive and cohesive action plan that strengthens informatics education, training, research and collaborative support at the University of Iowa.
-The task force found existing strengths in informatics-related educational and research in a number of areas distributed across campus.
-In addition, institutional strengths in the underlying infrastructure necessary to support informatics teaching and research were identified including a state-of-the-art data center and recent investments in the Helium/Neon computer systems.
-Given the universality of informatics needs, no single college or segment of the institution alone can create the breadth and depth of core and applied informatics that addresses all of the diverse needs; thus renewed efforts to coordinate informatics and new investments were recommended and University of Iowa Informatics Initiative (UI3) was born in response.
+Informatics is deeply interwoven within the fabric of 21st century society, affecting our social interactions and communications, work and business processes, creative expression and recreation, and research and discovery.
+In addition to being a key intellectual topic in its own right, informatics is a broad enabler of research, education, and engagement, impacting almost every area of the University of Iowa.
+An Informatics Task Force was created in the spring of 2013 with the goal of developing a comprehensive action plan that strengthens informatics education, training, research and collaborative support at the University of Iowa.
+The Task Force found existing strengths in informatics-related education and research in a number of areas distributed across campus.
+In addition, institutional strengths in the underlying infrastructure necessary to support informatics teaching and research were identified, including a state-of-the-art data center and an investment in performance computing systems.
+Given the universality of informatics needs, no single college or segment of the institution alone can create the breadth and depth of core and applied informatics that addresses all of the diverse needs; thus renewed efforts to coordinate informatics and new investments were recommended.
+UI3 was born as a result.